Author byline as per print journal: Robin Thorpe, PhD, FRCPath; Elwyn Griffiths, PhD, DSc; Niklas Ekman, PhD

 The authors would like to acknowledge the help of all the workshop speaker faculty and participants, each of whom contributed to the success of the workshop and the content of this report, as well as the support of the moderator and co-moderators: Ms Agnes Chan, Dr Azizah Ab Ghani, Associate Professor Maneewan Suksomtip and Assistant Professor Wisit Tangkeangsirisin in facilitating meaningful discussion during the parallel case study working sessions, presenting the discussion findings at the workshop, and contributing in the finalization of this meeting report.

 Lastly, the authors wish to thank Ms Alice Rolandini Jensen, GaBI Journal Editor, in preparing and finalizing this meeting report manuscript and providing English editing support on the group summaries.

-Competing interests: The workshop and meeting were sponsored by an unrestricted educational grant to GaBI from Amgen Inc.
+Competing interests: The workshop was sponsored by an unrestricted educational grant to GaBI from Amgen Inc.